nkoshimoto/genulens/README.md

 ## Major updates
 ### v1.1
-On June 3 2021, we released version 1.1 with a random number generator from GSL (GNU Scientific Library).
+On June 3 2021, we released version 1.1 using a random number generator from GSL (GNU Scientific Library).
 This is because we realized that the random number generator from the C++ standard library, which was used in v1.0, does not have a very good randomness.
 The statistics (the median, 1 sigma, 2 sigma values) were probably OK, but the distributions were jagged compared to the GSL one with a same number of simulation.
 Please install the new version if you are using the version before June 2 2021 (v1.0).